-We are really very grateful to M. Gadella and R.M.
-Id Betan for the fruitful discussions that have led to this work, and Prof. M.L.
+Acknowledgements We are really very grateful to M. Gadella and R.M.
+Id Betan for the fruitful discussions that have led to this work and Prof. M.L.
 Glasser for his help with the proof of Proposition 1.
-C.R. is grateful to MINECO for the FPU fellowships programe (FPU17/01475).
-This work is supported by the Spanish MICINN with grant PID2020-113406GB-I00.
+C.R. is grateful to MINECO for the FPU fellowships program (FPU17/01475).
+We acknowledge support of QCAYLE project, financed by the European Union-NextGenerationEU, and Spanish MCIN grant PID2020-113406GB-I0.